varyonic/assembla-to-jira-migration/README.md

 JIRA_API_SKIP_COMMIT_COMMENTS=true

 # If JIRA_API_SKIP_COMMIT_COMMENTS is false, use BitBucket table for translations of assembla links to bitbucket repos.
 # Important: the placeholder '[[REPO-NAME]]' must NOT be removed/changed, it is used for inserting the repository name.
-The ':company' field should be replaced with the company path.
+# The ':company' field should be replaced with the company path.
 BITBUCKET_REPO_URL='https://bitbucket.org/[:company-path]/[[REPO-NAME]]/commits'
 BITBUCKET_REPO_TABLE=from_repos1|to_repos1,from_repos2|to_repos2,...,from_reposn|to_reposn
 # Or you can provide a csv file to read in with the following columns titles:
 # Assembla Space Key,Assembla Space Name,Assembla Repo Name,BitBucket Repo Name,Bitbucket Repo URL,Assembla Repo URL
+# Experimental so use with some caution.
 BITBUCKET_REPO_CONVERSIONS=data/bitbucket-repo-conversions.csv

 # Mangle external emails not ending with the following suffixes, (must start with a '@') comment line in order to disable.
 # Important: this needs to be restored after the migration so that the user can access the project as usual.
+# Set the following line to 'true' if you want to enable email mangling, default is false.
+MANGLE_EXTERNAL_EMAILS=false
 MANGLE_EXTERNAL_EMAILS_NOT=@company1.com,@company2.com,bedrijf1.nl
-MANGLE_EXTERNAL_EMAILS_NOT_IGNORE=me@gmail.com,joe.doh@hello.nl
+MANGLE_EXTERNAL_EMAILS_NOT_IGNORE=me@gmail.com,john.doe@hello.nl

 # Cross project ticket linking
-JIRA_API_SPACE_TO_PROJECT=assembla-space1-name:project1-key,assembla-space2-name:project2-key,...,assembla-spaceb-name:projectn-key
+JIRA_API_SPACE_TO_PROJECT=assembla-space1-name:project1-key,assembla-space2-name:project2-key,...

 JIRA_API_RE_TICKET=https?://.*?\.assembla\.com/spaces/(.*?)/tickets/(\d+)(?:\-[^)\]]+)?(?:\?.*\b)?
 JIRA_API_RE_COMMENT=https?://.*?\.assembla\.com/spaces/(.*?)/tickets/(\d+).*?\?comment=(\d+)(?:#comment:\d+)?
 JIRA_API_BROWSE_ISSUE=browse/[:jira-ticket-key]
 JIRA_API_BROWSE_COMMENT=browse/[:jira-ticket-key]?focusedCommentId=[:jira-comment-id]

+# Convert the Assembla ticket statuses to the equivalient Jira issue status (from:to) or just keep (from)
+# Important: make sure that the new issue statuses have been added to the workflow.
-JIRA_API_STATUSES="New:To Do,In Progress,Blocked,Testable,Ready for Acceptance,In Acceptance Testing,Ready for Deploy,Done,Invalid:Done"
+JIRA_API_STATUSES="New:To Do,In Progress,Blocked,Testable,In Acceptance Testing,Ready for Deploy,Done,Invalid:Done"

 # --- Jira Agile settings --- #
 JIRA_AGILE_HOST=rest/agile/1.0